africanvisionmalawi/avm-site/src/pages/health/bicycle-ambulances/index.md

 headerImage: "/img/chemex.jpg"

 ---
 This project helps to ensure that people can get to a health service.
 In our area of support there is a huge issue with lack of transport to hospital/clinics.
+Transaid have helped with training and assessments over the years and also donated money for two of the latest installed bicycles.
+The community are trained on the maintenance and record the use of the bicycle.

 There are two small Health Centres in our area and they serve a catchment area of 45,000 people!